jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ## Hypo vs hyper
 strain increment (rate-type) vs deformation gradient **@todo**

+## Some notes on Linux
+get the AVX version "grep flags /proc/cpuinfo"

+redhat vs centos

+eclipse photran

+"0.5" vs "5.0d-1"
+**@todo** Let Andreas know that in file "libexp.f" line 55 "5.0d-1" is needed instead of 0.5 for Linux build

+problems with r4 disappear if ifort flag "-r8" is removed (this flag seems to set the default "kind" to 8), without this flag, the compiler generates no errors wrt the r4 variants

+"real(kind=8)" changed to "real"

+problems when changing "dyn21umats.f" to "dyn21umats.F", but problems with r4 variants did not occur, left as ".f" with removed _r4 variants in ttb to avoid "undefined reference to 'usermsg_'", etc.

 ## References/Further reading
 Now you are well advised to check out some other resources on this topic, such as: